soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

 ## TypeScript OOP
  14.August.2017 Steven [video](https://youtu.be/nBGMoerF16c)

- Difference between modules in TypeScript (same as in JS) and in Angular (collection of components and services).
+ There is a difference between modules in TypeScript (same as in JS) and in Angular (collection of components and services).

  1. #### Classes